Learning Outcomes & Assessment Home

 When[assessment] is embedded effectively in larger institutional systems, assessment can help to focus our collective attention, examine our assumptions and create a shared culture dedicated to assuring and improving the quality of higher education.”
 (Thomas A. Angelo)

-Student learning outcomes (SLOs) are the skills and/or knowledge that a student can expect to have upon completion of a specific educational task (course, program, degree, etc.).
-There are different levels of SLOs: course, program, and institutional.
+Learning outcomes are the skills and/or knowledge that a student can expect to have upon completion of a specific educational task (course, program, degree, etc.).
+There are different levels of outcomes: course, program, and institutional.
+There area also outcomes for student services and administrative units.

 Who does the assessment work?